 - Is it okay if others know that you’re wearing body armor?

 With level IIIA body armor you then need to think about is you want soft or hard armor and the advantages and disadvantages of each.

 Soft armor can be more comfortable and it can usually be concealed easier.
 The downside is it is also usually much more expensive, has a shorter shelf life and tends to not offer much in the way of protection from blades and spike style weapons.

-Does level IIIa body armor expire?
-Level IIIa body armor has a shelf life that depends mostly on the style of armor.
-Manufacturers of soft level IIIa body armor usually give their armor a 5-year shelf life.
+Does level IIIA body armor expire?
+Level IIIA body armor has a shelf lFife that depends mostly on the style of armor.
+Manufacturers of soft level IIIA body armor usually give their armor a 5-year shelf life.
 Steel armor plates are usually said to have a 20+ year shelf life.